FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 3. Natural Occurrence & Formation

-Isoamyl acetate occurs naturally in several fruits, including bananas, pears, and apples.
-It is formed through enzymatic esterification processes in fruits, where isoamyl alcohol reacts with acetic acid.
-This compound is also produced during fermentation, contributing to the aroma of certain alcoholic beverages.
-Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, aligning with regulatory definitions.
+Isoamyl acetate naturally occurs in various fruits, including bananas, apples, and pears.
+It is formed through enzymatic esterification processes in these fruits, where isoamyl alcohol reacts with acetic acid.
+This compound is also produced during fermentation processes, contributing to the aroma profile of certain alcoholic beverages.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on the extraction and production methods used.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs